When do I apply for OSAP?

 What happens to my tuition refund if I am on OSAP?

 Pursuant to Ministry regulations, any tuition or fee refund will be returned to the National Student Loans Service Centre.

 Students must maintain a minimum academic standard to remain eligible for OSAP.
 Students with full-time OSAP funding must successfully complete at least 60% of a full course load (1.5 credits per semester), while students with a permanent disability must successfully complete 40% of a full course load (1.0 credit per semester) to avoid OSAP academic penalties.
 Dropping or withdrawing from a course does not count as successful completion of the course.
 For further information, please visit the academic progress section of our OSAP Eligibility web page.

 How do I apply for OSAP if I withdrew from my first semester and want to return in the second semester?

-If you withdrew, or dropped to part-time status during your first semester, then you must reinstate your OSAP application by completing the Change to Study Period or Program form and submitting it to Student Financial Services, 3rd Floor, University Centre.
-You may have incurred an OSAP academic penalty because of your withdrawal, and may be asked to write a letter of explanation, and provide supporting documentation.
-If you have any questions about your status, please contact Student Financial Services at 519-824-4120 x58715 or email email@example.com.
+If you withdrew, or dropped to part-time status during your first semester, you must complete a form and submit it to Student Financial Services to reinstate your OSAP application.
+Please email email@example.com to obtain the appropriate form.
+You may have incurred an OSAP academic penalty because of your withdrawal, and may be asked to write a letter of explanation and provide supporting documentation.
+If you have any questions about your status, please contact Student Financial Services.

 Do I need to do anything with OSAP during my co-op work term?

 Yes, if you are not applying for OSAP, you must complete a Continuation of Interest-Free Status form to maintain the interest-free status on your OSAP loans.
-Apply for interest-free status on the OSAP website, or bring the completed form to the Student Financial Services, 3rd Floor, University Centre for processing at the start of your co-op work term.
-You can also fax the completed form to 519-823-9421.
+Apply for interest-free status on the OSAP website.